 How A Domain Name Can Help

 We live in the age of the Internet.
-Everything is online, and if you are not, you are in the dark.
+Everything is online; if you are not, you are in the dark.

 If you want your customers to find you, it is imperative you have a website and social media that matches your brand name.
 A domain is a piece of digital real estate.
-It is your URL, or your virtual street address, the welcome sign to your business.
-It is how you will be found in the millions of websites and social media handles.
+It is your URL or your virtual street address, the welcome sign to your business.
+It is how you will be found on the millions of websites and social media handles.

 Additionally, it helps you improve credibility, stand out against competitors, and build trust with customers.